yuvalmGS/gigaspaces-wiki-jekyll/xap97/change-api.markdown

 |**putInMap**|puts a key value pair in a map property|The key and value are put into a map by applying the `Map.put` operation with the given key and value on the map behind the property, if the property do not exists an exception will be thrown|
 |**removeFromMap**|removes a key and its associated value from a map property|The key is removed from a map by applying the `Map.remove` operation with the given key on the map behind the property, if the property do not exists an exception will be thrown|

-# Using Change with the Embedded model
+# With the Embedded model

-With the [embedded model](./modeling-your-data.html#Embedded vs. Non-Embedded Relationships), updating (as well adding or removing) a nested collection with large number of elements **must use the change API** since the default behavior would be to replicate the entire space object and its nested collection elements from the primary to the backup (or other replica primary copies when using the sync-replicate or the async-replicated cluster schema).
+With the [embedded model](/sbp/modeling-your-data.html#Embedded vs. Non-Embedded Relationships), updating (as well adding or removing) a nested collection with large number of elements **must use the change API** since the default behavior would be to replicate the entire space object and its nested collection elements from the primary to the backup (or other replica primary copies when using the sync-replicate or the async-replicated cluster schema).
 The Change API reduces the CPU utilization at the primary side, reduce the serialization overhead and reduce the garbage collection activity both at the primary and backup.
 This improves the overall system stability significantly.

 # Change Result